DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-06-28-making-references-an-offer-condition.md

 When the candidate accepts an offer, the status of their application changes to ‘conditions pending’ as usual.
 A new ‘references’ page appears in their application, with content saying:

-- how many references the candidate has received - this will only be shown if at least one reference has been received
+- how many references the candidate has received - this is only shown if at least one reference has been received
-- how many references the candidate has requested but not yet received - this only be shown if at least one reference has been requested but not received
+- how many references the candidate has requested but not yet received - this is only shown if at least one reference has been requested but not received
 - what type of references they’ve requested, for example academic or professional
 - when they requested the references

-For example, if a candidate has requested one reference and requested one more then the content could be:
+For example, if a candidate has received one reference and requested one more then the content could be:

 > The candidate has received one reference.
 >
 > They have not yet received:
 >
-> - 1 professional reference requested on 13 June 2022
+> - a professional reference requested on 13 June 2022

 If a candidate has requested 2 references and not received any then the content could be:

 > The candidate has not yet received:
 >
-> - 1 academic reference requested on 11 June 2022
+> - an academic reference requested on 11 June 2022
-> - 1 school based reference requested on 11 June 2022
+> - a school based reference requested on 11 June 2022

 We will not indicate which reference requests have been:

 - declined by the person asked to give the reference
 - cancelled by the candidate

-This is because users could interpret these as being negative, which would be unfair to candidates.
+This is because users could unfairly interpret these as being negative.
 We’ll leave them in the list of requested references.

 ### Receiving references